astropy/astropy/docs/coordinates/index.rst

 New in Astropy v2.0, the :doc:`coordinate frame classes <frames>` can now store and transform velocity data along with positional coordinate information.
-This is not available from the |SkyCoord| class as this new functionality is experimental, but for more information see the :doc:`velocities` page.
+This is not available from the |skycoord| class as this new functionality is experimental, but for more information see the :doc:`velocities` page.

 .. _astropy-coordinates-overview: